boystrange/FairCheck/README.md

 ```

 to print the synopsis of `FairCheck` and a summary of the options it accepts.
 We
 will illustrate the effect of some of these options in the next section.
+Note
+that the `faircheck` executable is installed into a local directory (usually
+`~/.local/bin`) that is already included in the `PATH` variable for the shell
+the Ubuntu image of this artifact.
+For standalone installations of `FairCheck`,
+it may be necessary to add the installation directory of the `stack` tool to the
+`PATH` environment variable (run `stack path --local-bin` to obtain the full
+path of this directory).

 `FairCheck` includes a few examples of well- and ill-typed processes.
 To verify
-that they are correctly classified as such, issue the commands
+that they are correctly classified as such, issue the command

 ``` bash
 make check